Download and print as a PDF (1MB pdf)

 What can be done to help?

-Postnatal depression is treatable and is treated in much the same way as ordinary depression.
 Talking about the problem with somebody, such as a midwife, health visitor or GP is very important and you should not delay in seeking professional help.

-Getting extra support and help from family and friends with looking after the baby is also important.
 Often simple measures like more rest and time out will be very beneficial.
 Joining a support group for women suffering from postnatal depression may also be helpful.
 Prescribed treatment may involve a combination of drug treatment and psychotherapy.
 The initial treatment can be counselling and may be carried out by health professional visiting the mother at home.

 Where some women have more severe postnatal depression sometimes antidepressants are necessary.
 Although this can cause problems with breastfeeding, since some drugs get into the breast milk, there are drugs that are safe.
 You should remember that the most important thing both from the baby’s and your point of view is to get better as quickly as possible.